tpb1908/CWDoc/doc.md

 </html>
 ```

-Each specifies the styleshett to use, and loads both the Javascript used to display the Markdown and the HighlightJS library used by GitHub to highlight code.
+Each specifies the stylesheet to use, and loads both the Javascript used to display the Markdown and the HighlightJS library used by GitHub to highlight code.

 The body contains a single div element which is used to display the Markdown once it has been loaded.